dougsweetser/Q/docs/Math/scalars_vectors.md

 **Update** Nope, not going to work according to my current efforts.
-An new symmetry is at the heart of gravity, basically the great Minkowski light cone rotated by 45 degrees.
-Quantum mechanics need quaternion series which is neither normed or a division algebra (it is a semi-group instead).
+An new symmetry is at the heart of gravity, basically the great Minkowski light cone is rotated by 45 degrees.
+Quantum mechanics needs quaternion series which is not a division algebra.
+It is a semi-group which means there is more than one multiplicative inverse.
+Quaternion series can be non-zero but the product of two quaternion series is zero.
+These represent orthagonal states which is common in quantum mechanics.